WOMENS FISHING CLASSIC

 • Spearfishing

 • No bait jigs (only can be used to catch bait.
-Fish are not be submitted)
+Fish are not submitted).

 Freshwater

-• No more than six fishing lines should be used alone or combined.
+• No more than three fishing lines should be used alone or combined.

 • A set fishing line must not be used.